 We stay with a local family, sharing stories with old generations about their Uncle Ho who lived much closer to them and had a very simple life.

 Day 12: Quang Uyen – Ban Gioc – Ha Lang – Quang Uyen. ~150 km, ~4 hrs.

 Continue along the China border.
 While riding, we pass through thousands of innumerable vast steep limestone karsts area.
 In addition, we visit many villages which are home to Nung and Tay ethnic people.
-They all migrated from the neighboring area at the other side of the border.
+They all migrated from the neighboring area on the other side of the border.
 In reality, they have the same local dialect and cultures.

 Arrive at Ban Gioc, one of the most beautiful waterfalls in Vietnam.
 This frontier forms a natural border between Vietnam and China.
 You can hear the echo of the falls kilometers away.
 In the rainy season, the waterfall makes the scenery even much more magnificent.
-We will take a bamboo raft trip and have picnic lunch.
+We will take a bamboo raft trip and have a picnic lunch.

-More beautiful ride along the Quay Son River, on the other side of the river, is China.
+A more beautiful ride along the Quay Son River, on the other side of the river, is China.
 Then go south direction to Ha Lang.
 Finally, turn to Quang Uyen at sunset.

 Day 13: Quang Uyen – Mau Son. ~180 km, ~6 hrs.